arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 back to using the JavaScript variants in a cluster environment.

-Apart from saving conversion overhead, another side effect of adding native implementations for all built-in AQL functions is that AQL does not require the usage of V8 anymore, except for user-defined functions.
+Apart from saving conversion overhead, another side effect of adding native implementations for all built-in AQL functions is, that AQL does not require the usage of V8 anymore, except for user-defined functions.

 If no user-defined functions are used in AQL, end users do not need to put aside